 Jonathan is a qualified teacher in secondary and higher education and was a visiting lecturer on the MA in political communication at London’s City University.

-He is a qualified teacher in secondary and higher education.
-He has worked to build capacity and confidence in civil society around the world to push for policy and practice change including: Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Pakistan, Peru, Senegal, Somaliland, South Africa, Sri Lanka, Sudan, Tajikistan, Tanzania, Thailand and across Europe.
+He has a proven ability to teach campaigning skills to civil society groups around the world including in: Bangladesh, Ethiopia, Georgia, Haiti, Kazakhstan, Nepal, Nigeria, North Macedonia, Pakistan, Peru, Senegal, Serbia, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand, Ukraine and across Europe.

 Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (PG Certificate in Academic Practice) universities.
-Jonathan is a Fellow of the Higher Education Academy and a former visiting lecturer on the MA in political communications at City University in London.
+He is also a Fellow of the Higher Education Academy.